GuillaumeDerval/UniCP/README.md

 - Be simple.
 The API should be minimalistic, in order to minimize the maintenance burden.
 - Be backward-compatible.
 Older, unmaintained solvers should be able to discuss with newer high-level APIs or application, and conversely.
 - Be extensible (or even forward-compatible).
 Different CP solvers have different specificities; the most obvious being custom constraints, but it can also be custom types of variables, search heuristics.
+- Be discoverable.
+Applications and high-level APIs should be able to know the capabilities of the underlying solver, aka the features available via UniCP.
+- Be safe.
+Memory and thread safety is important, and allowing to have multiple instances of the solver running concurrently too.
 - Be usable.
 A lot of control on the solver should be available.
 This includes:
   - starting and stopping the search,
   - modifying parameters on-the-fly (including adding new variables and constraints)